zhyhan/zhyhan.github.io/_pages/about.md

 My research principle is "Theory without practice is empty, practice without theory is blind".

-**I expect to graduate in 2023 and am looking for a full time job opportunity!**

 # News
 - 2022/11/19: 1 paper accepted to AAAI 2023.
 - 2022/10/01: 1 paper accepted to TPAMI.